yashwant71/realtime-chat-application/README.md

 features:
 1> data is stored of the chat in database for every client,and once you restart and give your name ,your old chats will be there.
-2>a random_name generator api is used to recommend
+2>a random_name generator api is used to recommend a name to who joins the chat (for anonymity)

 database named: "chatdb"
 collection name: your name